5 Myths About Meal Delivery Services

 Some meal delivery services offer meals you can cook in the microwave.
 Unfortunately, some people have negative perceptions of microwavable meals.

-There is a myth floating around that microwaving meals robs the food of their nutrients, but this simply isn’t true.
+There is a myth floating around that microwaving meals robs the food of its nutrients, but this simply isn’t true.
 Cooking, in general, can negatively affect nutritious content, but this typically happens when heat occurs during the process.
 With microwaves, because the food spends less time in that heat than, for example, in a boiling pot, you lose fewer nutrients.

 We Recommend Dinnerly

-Now that you know the truth about meal subscription boxes, you're probably wanting to try one out.
+Now that you know the truth about meal subscription boxes, you’re probably wanting to try one out.
 We recommend Dinnerly!
-With this service, you only spend about $5 each serving. there's no way you can argue with that price.
+With this service, you only spend about $5 for each serving. there’s no way you can argue with that price.
 Try Dinnerly today!

 Are meal delivery kits for everyone?
 No. They also aren’t a cure-all.
 But for many people, especially younger, single home cooks who don’t have a lot of experience in the kitchen, the wide selection of meal delivery services offers convenience and helps them eat well-balanced meals on a regular basis.
+Rumors and myths swirl around everything these days, and meal subscription boxes are not exempt.